THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 <img src = "https://github.com/THUHoloLab/FAIRY/blob/main/Demo/resource/figure_core.png" width = "800" alt="" align = center />
 </div><br>

-# FAIRY: Feature-domain optimization with Arbitrary constraints for Intensity-based wavefront RecoverY
+# Perceptual phase retrieval: ascension from image domains to feature domains
 <br>
-This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery. <br>
+This is the MATLAB code for implementation of PPR, an optimization framework for intensity-based wavefront recovery. <br>
 <br>
-FAIRY is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains. <br>
+Perceptual phase retrieval is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains. <br>
 <br>
 Optimizations of the non-convex loss function are regarded as supervised-learning, solved by complex-backpropagation. <br>
 <br>
 <br>

 ## Contents
-This repository contains the implementation of FAIRY for two wavefront tasks which are <br>
+This repository contains the implementation of PPR for two wavefront tasks which are <br>
 **(1) Feature-domain Fourier Ptychography** <br>
 **(2) Coded Ptychography** <br>
 **(3) Computational Holography** <br>